Nikolija777/ABB-ROBOT-CHALLENGE/README.md

 # Problem - YuMI robot :mechanical_arm:

-mplement an application in which the YuMI robot makes cocktails by default recipes.
+Implement an application in which the YuMI robot makes cocktails by default recipes.
 The appearance of the working environment is shown in Figure 1.
 Near the robot, there is a glass in which the robot has to prepare a cocktail, two bottles of drinks that are on dozers as well as three bottles of drink that are closed with a stopper and are located on a pedestal next to it.
 There is a different type of drink in each container.
 Dozer bottles are filled